StackVista/stackstate-docs/develop/reference/scripting/async_script_result.md

 # Async script result

 Most API functions execute asynchronously.
 That means they will not directly return results.
 Some functions are dependent on the network or other resources in order to complete, therefore they can not immediately return results.
-Such asynchronous functions return an `AsyncScriptResult`.
+Such asynchronous functions return an `AsyncScriptResult`, others return a [StreamingScriptResult](./streaming_script_result.md).
 The concept of an `AsyncScriptResult` is modelled after how promises work in JavaScript.

 ## Working with `AsyncScriptResult.then`